The stuff of my wife’s childhood is alive and well in the hands of our children, and I’m so jealous.

 It’s ancient, fragile, and can no longer be played with.
 It sits atop a dresser in our bedroom alongside a teddy bear that my wife was given as a baby.

 The stuffed dog is all I’ve got.
-The combination of an unexpected divorce, sudden financial ruin, an evil stepfather, the foreclosure of the family home, and a general lack of sentimentality in my parents have left me without treasures from my childhood.
+The combination of an unexpected divorce, sudden financial ruin, an evil stepfather, the foreclosure of the family home, and a general lack of sentimentality in my parents has left me without treasures from my childhood.

 Instead, I watch my children play with my wife’s childhood treasures and try to imagine how that must feel for both her and them.